 But aren’t proofreaders expensive?

 As a freelance writer, small business owner, or self-publishing author, paying for a proofreader might be one expense more than you’d hoped for.
 But it can make the difference in ensuring that your text is professional and error-free.
 A website or book full of typos does nothing good for your reputation and might put your readers off.
 The good news is that proofreaders are relatively inexpensive.
-Our rates for experienced proofreaders are £10 for 1000 words, which shouldn’t break the bank.
+Our rates for experienced proofreaders start from £10 for 1000 words, which shouldn’t break the bank.
 So, if you need a proofreader, get in touch.